nicolasserrano/CS/tools/notepad.md

 ## Overwrite
 When the new characters overwrite previous ones, it is because it is in Overwrite mode.
 Type the "Insert" key to change from insert mode (INS) to overwrite mode (OVR).
 INS or OVR appears in the lower right corner of the application.

+## Other shortcuts
+Change to another application: Alt + Tab